thibaudcolas/tailwindcss-vanilla-rtl/README.md

 ## Usage

 This plugin overrides Tailwind’s core’s utility classes, making it very straightforward to add RTL support.
-Have a look at the [browser support](#browser-support), [design decisions](#design-decisions), and [alternatives](#alternatives) to make sure this is the right fit.
+Have a look at the [browser support](#browser-support), [design decisions](#design-decisions), and [alternatives](#alternatives) to confirm which is the right fit for your project.

 The plugin is compatible with Tailwind v3.1 and up.
 Install the package, add it to the `plugins`, and disable the `corePlugins` it overrides.